Geovation/catalyst-deployment/README.md

 ### Resources Overview

-Running the main.yaml file automatically generates all the required resources.
+Running the stack automatically generates all the required resources.
 These resources are summarised below.
 Note that an S3 Bucket is used as a temporary code store for the lambda functions, as well as a permanent store for the ONS Geographies ducdb database.
 The two temporary resources list are not used by the final product, but only required for the initial import of the code.